lecroy/portfolio2018/about.md

     Working with me
   </h4>
   <p class="page-body-copy">
-    My approach to work is grounded in authenticity.
-It's about being genuinely myself in every interaction, combining professionalism with personal character.
-This balance leads to better and more effective collaborations, as people sense and appreciate authenticity.
-I believe our work is an extension of who we are, reflecting our beliefs and the impact we want to make.
-Daily growth in all life areas contributes to our overall success, both personally and professionally.
+    Work is a reflection of our beliefs and the impact we aim to make.
+Growing daily in all aspects of life contributes to our overall success, both personally and professionally.
+Genuinely caring about the outcome every day is my secret sauce for success, both on the job and in life.
     <br/>
     <br/>
-    My work ethic revolves around sustainable intensity, prioritizing health in all aspects – mental, physical, emotional, and spiritual.
-This holistic well-being is essential for peak performance.
-I incorporate practices like meditation, reading, connection with nature, and quality time with family to maintain this balance.
-In meetings, I value humor and fun.
-The best input and ideas come from people who are relaxed and riffing, not stressed or just there because they're obligated to attend.
+    You can't reach your ceiling inside or outside of work if you're running on empty.
+My toolkit includes tinkering with things away from the computer, reading, trail running, and making art with my two young ones.
+I'm the guy that goes for the joke in the middle of a tense meeting, to remind everyone that we're supposed to be doing what we love.
+The best ideas come from people who are relaxed and having fun, not those who look like they’re stuck in a bad sitcom.
+The best input and ideas always come from people who are relaxed and riffing, not stressed or just there because they're obligated to attend.
     <br/>
     <br/>
-    My feedback style is direct and detailed, aiming to build trust by demonstrating thoughtfulness and commitment.
-In leadership, I emphasize health, authenticity, extreme ownership, autonomy, and continuous growth, fostering a culture of accountability and relentless pursuit of personal and professional development.
+    Collaboratively, my style is direct and my feedback detailed and considered.
+I build trust by showing I’m invested.
+In my own work, I've learned that good is the enemy of great and that commitment to craft is key to my own personal job satisfaction.
+Putting amazing things into the world is what makes me tick and allows me to sleep peacefully at night.
+It's what I was put here for and what I'll always stay committed to.
   </p>
 </div>